ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

   - **Content Delivery API - access token** (CONTENTFUL_TOKEN)
   - **Content Preview API - access token** (CONTENTFUL_PREVIEW_TOKEN)
 - Go back to the main API configuration page and select the **Content management tokens** tab.
-- Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN) and copy it immediately to your note.
+- Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN).
 This will be used to import the demo content model.
+- Finally, determine which Contentful environment or environment alias you will use (NEXT_PUBLIC_CONTENTFUL_ENVIRONMENT)
+  - In a fresh Contentful space, you will start with one environment called **master**.
-- Finally, specify the Contentful environment or environment alias name as the **Contentful Environment Name** (NEXT_PUBLIC_CONTENTFUL_ENVIRONMENT).
-Otherwise, provide your chosen environment name in the credentials and enable the API key to this environment in the settings.
+  - You may also create your own environment or environment alias to use; be sure to enable the API key to your environment or environment alias in the API key settings.

 ### Step 4.
 Gather Ninetailed API Credentials